Adldap2/Adldap2-Laravel/docs/auth.md

 To create a scope, it must implement the interface `Adldap\Laravel\Scopes\ScopeInterface`.

-For this example, we'll create a folder inside our `app` directory containing our scope named `Scopes`.
+For this example, we'll create a folder inside our `app` directory containing our scope named: `Scopes`.

 Of course, you can place these scopes wherever you desire, but in this example, our final scope path will be: